JoJosuk/JoJosuk/README.md

 - Studying Computer Science with a focus on Data Science 📚💻
 - Proficient in Python, Rust, R, and JavaScript (JS) programming languages 🐍📊🌐💻
 - Experienced in full-stack development, building both frontend and backend components using React, a popular JavaScript library for building user interfaces 🌐💪💻
-- Currently working on a project using Tauri, a powerful framework for building modern desktop applications with Rus t⚙️
+- Currently working on a project using Tauri, a powerful framework for building modern desktop applications with Rust⚙️
 - Passionate about exploring cutting-edge technologies and embracing innovation 🔍🚀
 - Actively keeping up with the latest industry trends and advancements, including Python libraries and frameworks for data analysis and machine learning 🐍📈🧠
 - Values quality time spent with loved ones, striking a balance between work and personal life 👨‍👩‍👧‍👦❤️